firebase/firebase-ios-sdk/CMAKE.md

 choco install cmake --installargs 'ADD_CMAKE_TO_PATH=System' choco install ninja

-# Build scripts use uses bash and python
+# Build scripts use bash and python
 choco install msys2

 # Required for building gRPC and its dependencies